PeWe79/AzuraCast-Player/README.md

 * iTunes

 ## TODO
-* Option get Cover Artworks from Deezer or/and from Spotify.
+- [ ] Option get Cover Artworks from Deezer or/and from Spotify.
-* Make song request form and work with AzuraCast server.
+- [ ] Make song request form and work with AzuraCast server.
+- [x] Get Station image branding

 ### Author
 [PeWe79][site]